Recenze HMA: Stručné shrnutí odborníka

 Before I downloaded any files while connected to HMA VPN’s P2P servers, I ran leak tests on servers in all 6 P2P locations.
 Fortunately, I never saw any leaks.

 Overall, HMA VPN is not good for streaming, but it provides pretty good torrenting support.
-I wasn’t able to unblock Netflix, Disney+, Hulu, and Amazon Prime, but HMA VPN unblocked BBC iPlayer and other smaller sites.
+My team members and I weren’t able to watch Netflix, Disney+, and Amazon Prime, but my colleague in the UK was able to access BBC iPlayer.
 And while HMA VPN only allows P2P traffic in 6 server locations, it’s compatible with popular torrent clients, doesn’t suffer leaks, and has good download speeds.

 HMA VPN doesn’t work in restrictive countries.
-It doesn’t have obfuscation tools that overcome government firewalls.
-My colleagues in China, Iran, Russia, Saudi Arabia, and Indonesia confirmed that HMA VPN doesn’t work in these countries.
+It doesn’t have obfuscation tools that can overcome internet firewalls.

 If you’re in a restrictive country, I recommend using ExpressVPN because it consistently bypasses VPN blocks.